 Radio is Tough

 Finding the right station requires some knowledge of your current customer base and your target demographic.
-If you’re putting an ad on a station that only you listen to, you’re probably not going to get the results you want because your customers aren’t tuned in.
-Once you have a good comprehension of the kind of people you want to target, you will be able to pinpoint the perfect station and reach a greater number of interested consumers.
+If you’re putting an ad on a station that only you listen to, you’re probably not going to get the results you want.
+Because your customers aren’t tuned in.
+Once you have a good comprehension of the kind of people you want to target, you will be able to pinpoint the perfect station.
+This will help you reach a greater number of interested consumers.

 Radio Ads Are Effective

 Nielsen Research claims that over 90% of Americans listen to the radio each week.
 Peak advertising times are during the morning and even commute during the week, and depending on where you are located, the lamented rush hour can be a good thing for your business as more listeners tune in for longer periods of time.
 Unlike print advertising, your ad is at the forefront of everything else when it is being played.
 In a newspaper or magazine, your ad can be easily overlooked.

 If you’re looking to expand your reach in a cost-effective way, consider radio an effective advertising medium to get your message out.